Multifractal spectrum of branching random walks on free groups: Level Sets of BRWs on Free Groups

 Our goal is to show that $\mathcal{N}_{n,m}$ and $\mathcal{N}_{n,m}^{\mathbb{F}}$ are concentrated around their means respectively, provided that $ \mathbf{E}[\mathcal{N}_{n,m}]$ is exponentially large in $n$.
 This result not only plays a key role in the subsequent proof, but also has its own interesting.

 We will state our results in the case where BRW starts from a arbitrary element $g \in \mathbb{F}$.
 Recall that $\mathbf{P}_{g}$ denotes the probability measure corresponding to the process starting from $g$.
-For simplicity, in this section, we use $\prec$ to denote $\prec_{\mathbb{F}}$.
+For simplicity, throughout this section, we write $\prec$ instead of $\prec_{\mathbb{F}}$.
+Define